-Additionally, the interest rate paid by the Depository has generally trended upward over the past year from sub-zero, to the current interest rate of 2.70%, as set forth in the FXE Rate Chart above.
-As long as the interest income, if any, exceed the Sponsor's fee and the interest expense on currency deposits, the Trust will incur a net comprehensive income.
+Additionally, the interest rate paid by the Depository has generally trended upward over the past year from sub-zero, to the current interest rate of 2.76%, as set forth in the FXC Rate Chart above.
+As long as the Sponsor's fee and the interest expense on currency deposits, if any, exceed interest income, the Trust will incur a net comprehensive loss.